mftobin/sql-challenge/README.md

 List the manager of each department along with their department number, department name, employee number, last name, and first name.
 -- referenced joining_bird_bands_solution

+TabNine AI assist is installed on my VSC and was used for reference when completing this assignment.